Shell学习笔记

 A shebang line at the top of the script will let the kernel knows to execute this script with a python interpreter.

-environment variable, so shebang line would look like #!/usr/bin/env python
+The env will make use of the PATH environment variable, so shebang line would look like #!/usr/bin/env python.

 1 | Find all directories named src |

-will recursively search for files matching some criteria.
+The find will recursively search for files matching some criteria.